Connecting health securely

 Yes, patients can access their own patient data and also add their own information and documents (e.g. existing allergies, patient decrees etc.).

 A community is an association of healthcare professionals and their institutions.
-A core community is one which offers the opening of electronic patient records.
-Core communities also offer storage of written consent declarations on behalf of patients, as well as the management of access rights and other services.
+A reference community is one which offers the opening of electronic patient records.
+Reference communities also offer storage of written consent declarations on behalf of patients, as well as the management of access rights and other services.

-A list of the core communities will be published at patientendossier.ch/en.
+A list of the reference communities will be published at patientendossier.ch/en.

 Wherever possible, data will be stored in the location at which it is entered, e.g. by the respective healthcare professional or institution.
 The top priorities here are clearly regulated statutory data security and data protection.